rizwan3d/ValidationMyPhp/README.md

 - `date:format`: Validate if the field is the date in provided formate.
 - `url`: Validate if the field is the valid URL.
 - `url:formate`: Validate if the field is the valid URL in provided formate (such as http,https,ftp,custom,mailto,jdbc).
 Multiple formatcan be passed by saprting with ','.
+- `accepted`: Validate if the field has yes, on, 1 and true value.

 ### Custom Error Messages